Best Converter Charger

-The electrical system in recreational vehicles is complicated and can give you a headache if you aren’t at least an amateur electrician.
-With this being said, you don’t have to know everything about electricity to choose an excellent power converter for your recreational vehicle.
+The electrical system in recreational vehicles is complicated and can become a headache if you aren’t at least an amateur electrician.
+With this being said, you don’t have to know everything about electricity to choose an excellent RV converter charger for your RV.
 Before jumping into what you should be looking for, let’s answer an important question.

-What is a RV Power Converter, and Do I Need One for my RV?
+What is a Camper Power Converter, and Do I Need One?

-As briefly suggested in the introduction, a RV power converter will convert 120 volt AC power down to DC power (12 volts).
+As briefly suggested in the introduction, an AC power converter will convert 120 volt AC down to 12 volt DC power.
 You need this conversion because most recreational vehicles have both AC and DC power systems.

-The batteries, lights, fans, TVs, and other electronics that require a small amount of power run from the DC power system.
-The RV appliances and electronic devices that draw a lot of energy, such as the refrigerator, air conditioner, heater, and more runs from the AC electrical system.
+The batteries, lights, fans, TVs, and other electronics requiring a small amount of power run from the DC power system.
+The appliances and electronic devices in your RV that draw a lot of energy, such as the refrigerator, air conditioner, heater, run from the AC electrical system.

-So what does this mean regarding an RV power converter?
+So what does this mean regarding an RV converter charger?

-Think of a RV converter as a way to transfer power from one medium to another.
-For example, city power is on an AC power, but your recreational vehicles batteries are on a DC power.
-The power converter allows the AC power to charge your batteries and DC powered electronics, while simultaneously providing power to those AC-powered electronics in your camper.
+Think of an RV converter as a way to transfer power from one medium to another.
+For example, city power is on an AC supply, but your recreational vehicle batteries are on DC power.
+The converter allows for AC power to charge your batteries and DC-powered devices, while simultaneously providing power to those AC-powered electronics in your camper.